kingg22/ktorgen/README.md

 - [ ] Add better sample projects.
 - [ ] Improve the internal state of the processor to avoid unnecessary state-sharing between rounds.
 Includes: logging, tracing, validation, deferred symbols, etc.
 - [ ] Add more options to customize the generated code.
-Includes: include generated annotations, custom kdoc, etc.
+Includes: generated annotations, custom KDoc, etc.
 - [ ] Add more options to the behavior of the processor.
 Includes: fail-fast, no-processing, no-tracing, etc.
 - [ ] Add performance benchmarks.
 - [X] ~~Add test for Fragment annotation~~